hoangmit/mscds/docs/_1_save_to_file.md

 };
 ```````````

-## Usage ##
+## Usage examples ##

-The following is an example of using the methods with File archive object:
+The following is an example of using the methods with File Archive object:
 ```````````cpp
 #include "mem/file_archive2.h"
 using namespace mscds;